-8.8.1 DoD CWSs and NTNCWSs must ensure that synthetic organic compounds (SOCs) and volatile organic compounds (VOCs) in water distributed to people do not exceed the MCLs delineated in Table 8.5.
+8.8.1 A DoD CWS or NTNCWS must ensure that synthetic organic compounds (SOCs) and volatile organic compounds (VOCs) in water distributed to people do not exceed the MCLs delineated in Table 8.5.

 8.8.1.1 Systems monitoring quarterly or more frequently are out of compliance if the annual running average concentration of an organic chemical, for each sample point, exceeds the MCL.